 3. Roll the First Coat of Pain on the Walls

-Good luck painting your own room full of moldings.
-If you need help, just ask, that’s what we’re here for!
+Good luck painting your own room full of moldings!

 More Reading for You

-- DIY Projects & Inventory: This is where I post all of our molding inventory in one spot and the patterns you can make with each molding profile.
+- DIY Projects & Inventory: This is where I post all of my molding inventory in one spot and the patterns you can make with each molding profile.

-- Our Kitchen Molding Makeover: Every post showing how we upgraded the moldings in our kitchen.
+- A Kitchen Molding Makeover: Every post showing how I upgraded the moldings in a small kitchen.